What Does It Cover, and What Will It Cost You?

 A no-fault insurance system appears to penalize good drivers as it provides financial protection for bad drivers that have caused an accident.

 If you live in a state that requires no-fault insurance, you may not have a choice in the matter.
 It can be advantageous to carry no-fault insurance if you accidentally cause a car accident.
-While no-fault insurance does have its share of criticism, in an at-fault accident, it can provide total coverage and offer quicker claim resolution to compensate for medical expenses.
+While no-fault insurance does have its share of criticism, in an at-fault accident, it can provide total coverage and offer quicker claim resolution to compensate for medical expenses of the injured person or persons.

 How Much Will No-Fault Insurance Cost You?

-Even though no-fault insurance laws are intended to reduce auto insurance rates by cutting down on legal expenses, some states are experiencing the opposite effect as medical costs jump through the roof.
+Even though no-fault insurance laws are intended to reduce auto insurance rates by cutting down on legal expenses such as a personal injury lawsuit, some states are experiencing the opposite effect as medical costs jump through the roof.
+In Utah, PIP adds about $60-$100 a year to a policy.

 It is for this reason that many states are pushing for no-fault insurance reform